north-road/slyr/docs/src/user_guide/faq.md

 QGIS "LTR" release.
 However, SLYR is compatible with older versions of QGIS, anything from version 3.16 onwards can be used.

+## What versions of ArcMap/ArcGIS are supported?

+SLYR is compatible with files created using ArcMap 9.0 through to ArcMap 10.8.2, and ArcGIS Pro versions 2 or 3.
+There is also support for converting AVL files created using ArcView 3.x.

 ## How can I run SLYR tools outside QGIS?

 While it's possible to call the **Python** modules directly from standalone